avinetworks/avi-helm-charts/docs/AKO/faq.md

 #### How is the Shared VS lifecycle controlled?

 In hostname based sharding, when an ingress object is created with multiple hostnames, AKO generates a md5 hash using the hostname and the Shard VS number.
 This uniquely maps a FQDN to a given Shared VS and avoids DNS conflicts.
-During initial clean bootup, if the Shared VS does not exist in Avi - AKO creates the same and then patches the ingress FQDN to it either in the form of a pool (for insecure routes) or in the form of a SNI child virtualservice (in case of secure routes).
+During initial clean bootup, if the Shared VS does not exist in Avi - AKO creates the same and then patches the ingress FQDN to it either in the form of a pool (for insecure routes) or in the form of an SNI child virtualservice (in case of secure routes).

 The Shared VSes aren't deleted if all the FQDNs mapped to it are removed from kubernetes.
-However, if the user wants AKO to delete ununsed shared VSes - a pod restart is required that would evaluate the VS and delete it appropriately.
+However, if the user wants AKO to delete unused shared VSes - a pod restart is required that would evaluate the VS and delete it appropriately.

 #### How are VSes sharded?